-GITEX Global weighs in on sustainability, e-government, smart homes and future of computing on day 4
+GITEX GLOBAL Weighs in on Sustainability, E-government, Smart Homes and Future of Computing on Day 4

-- Quantum computers' calculation ability can transform multiple industries, from cybersecurity, telecommunications, and healthcare, to mobility, finance and defence
+The UAE has established a Circular Economy Committee to promote investments in circularity and adopt circular economy practices.
+Quantum computers' calculation ability can transform multiple industries, from cybersecurity, telecommunications, and healthcare, to mobility, finance and defence.

 Rashid said the UAE is transitioning from a linear to a circular economy.
 As part of this transition, the Emirates has established a Circular Economy Committee comprising public and private sector members to promote investments in circularity and accelerate the adoption of circular economy practices.